Loulé Market - Best Guide to the Algarve's Most Vibrant Market

 The Saturday Fruit and Vegetable Farmers Market – Street Market held every Saturday Morning.
 Local farmers will come together every Satuday to sell their fruit and vegetables.

 The “Gypsy” Market – Only on Saturday Morning.
-Best location to buy souveniours to take back.
+Best location to buy souveniours to take back home.

 Is it possible to visit all 3 markets in Loulé in one day?